kanok99/CIS344_GroupProject_OnlineRecipeMealPlanner/Project_Report.md

 ---

 ## 1. Abstract
 The *Online Recipe and Meal Planning System* is a dynamic web-based solution designed to streamline meal organization and grocery preparation.
 Users can browse recipes, create personalized meal plans, and generate grocery lists automatically.
-The system demonstrates the integration of **PHP**, **MySQL**, and **HTML/CSS** with secure data handling.
+The system demonstrates the integration of **PHP**, **MySQL**, and **HTML** with secure data handling.

 ---